shakyapeiris/shakyapeiris/README.md

 - APIO 2022 participant
 - Winner of the coding competition of 'Cutting Edge 2022' organized by IIT
 - OHacksIO finalist
+- Finalist in the Hack101 Category of LSEG's Hackerrank Gaming Challenge

 ### Some Details About Me
 - 👀 I’m interested in full-stack developing